eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 * output an error message containing the reason and a help message

 Rationale:
-The demand for an explicit communication mode prevents a user from unintentionally creating an Ankaios setup with a mixture of communication modes.
+The demand for an explicit communication mode prevents a user from implicitly creating an Ankaios setup using insecure communication.

 Tags:
 - AnkaiosServer